AVEVA/AVEVA-Samples/Basic/JavaScript/AngularJs/readme.rst

  6. In Visual Studio, run the example by clicking **Start**.
- 7. Click the **Login** button in the top-right corner of the screen and log in using a Microsoft account that is configured to use the Qi service.
+ 7. After your browser opens, click the **Login** button in the top-right corner of the screen and log in using a Microsoft account that is configured to use the Qi service.
  8. After you are logged in, click the **Qi Service** tab at the top of the screen.